ashanr/book_management/README.md

 - Dashboard for Staff and Readers
 - Registration for both Staff Roles and Readers
 - User status management for Staff users
-- Book Create , Update and Delete
+- Book Create, Update and Delete

 ## Requirements